From BR Bullpen

 In his first pitching appearance in the majors, Doolittle entered the game against the Texas Rangers in the 5th inning in relief of starter Travis Blackley with two outs and a runner on third.
 He struck out slugger Nelson Cruz to end the inning, then struck out Mike Napoli and Yorvit Torrealba to start the 6th, before Craig Gentry finally managed to put the ball in play, a soft line drive to first baseman Kila Ka'aihue.
 He left the game after that inning, having impressed all observers.
 He ended up making 44 appearances out of the A's bullpen that season, and was an important contributor to a completely unexpected division title.
 He went 2-1 with a 3.01 ERA and 1 save, striking out 60 batters in 47 1/3 innings, against only 40 hits and 11 walks.
 He pitched three times in the ALDS against the Detroit Tigers, giving up 3 runs on 5 hits in 2 2/3 innings; two of the runs were unearned, and he struck out 5 batters while walking none.

-As a pitcher, he relies almost exclusively on a fastball timed at 95 mph, which he uses almost exclusively at the top of the strike zone, making it very hard for batters to make solid contact.
+As a pitcher, he relies almost exclusively on a fastball timed at 95 mph, which he almost always aims at the top of the strike zone, making it very hard for batters to make solid contact.
 His brother is Ryan Doolittle.

 Notable Achievements